Seismology101/Notebook/book/Programming_Environment/Coding_Tools_file/Git.md

 :::::{tab-item} Automatically update IP

-[GitHub520](https://github.com/521xueweihan/GitHub520) is a project that can real-time update the IP resolution of GitHub domain, project server website HelloGitHub mirror station.
-By referring to the Python automation script provided by Zhihu users, the IP address provided by GitHub520 is obtained in real time, and the /etc/hosts file is automatically modified.
+[GitHub520](https://github.com/521xueweihan/GitHub520) is a project that can real-time update the IP resolution of GitHub domain, the project server's mirror website is [HelloGitHub 镜像站](https://raw.hellogithub.com/).
+By referring to the Python automation script provided by Zhihu users, the IP provided by GitHub520 is obtained in real time, and the `/etc/hosts` file is automatically modified.
 The code is as follows:

 ::::{toggle}
 ```python